-10. Oxygen leaves the cylinders at high pressure and passes through non-return valves and a filter to the pressure gauge and pressure reducing valve.
-Leaving the pressure reducing valve at the required pressure, the oxygen flows to the demand regulator where the correct amount of air, depending upon the aircraft's altitude, is added, and this air and oxygen mixture is fed through a pipe which terminates in a quick-release connection secured to the cabin floor at the starboard side of the pilot's seat.
-From this connection, a flexible pipe, clipped to the side of the seat and to the pilot's safety harness, is plugged into the pilot's oxygen mask assembly through a further quick-release connection.
+10. Oxygen leaves the cylinders at high pressure and flows through the non-return valves and a pipe-line filter to the pressure gauge and reducing valve.
+Leaving the reducing valve at the required pressure, the oxygen flows to the demand regulator where the correct amount of air, depending on the aircraft's altitude, is added, and this air and oxygen mixture is delivered through a pipe which terminates in a quick-release connection which is secured to the cabin floor on the starboard side of the pilot's ejection seat.
+From this connection, a flexible pipe, clipped to the side of the seat and the pilot's safety harness, is plugged into the pilot's pressure breathing mask via a further quick-release connection.
 The lower of the quick-release connections is automatically disconnected when the seat is ejected, and the upper one when the pilot leaves the seat after ejection.
+A plug, attached to the lower connection by balloon cord, is used to seal the connection when the pilot's flexible demand pipe is, under normal conditions, disconnected.